-Hypothesis 3 examines the effect of corporate tax on CSP, and hypothesis 3 stated that there is a significant effect between the two variables.
+Hypothesis 3 examines the effect of corporate tax on CSP, and was hypothesised that there is a significant effect between the two variables.
 The probability of getting a CR as large as 4.387 value is less than 0.001.
-In other words, the regression weight for corporate tax in the prediction of CSP is significantly different from zero at the 0.001 level.
+In other words, the regression weight for CORPORATETAX in the prediction of CSP is significantly different from zero at the 0.001 level.
 Table 2 shows that the path between corporate tax and corporate social performance is positive (0.541) and statistically significant (p<0.001).
 This result indicates that the higher the amount of the corporate tax, the higher the corporate social performance.
-Furthermore, the standardized path coefficient shows that the change in corporate tax corresponds to the change in CSP.
+Furthermore, the standardized path coefficient show how much change in corporate tax occurred in corresponds to the change in CSP.
 The standardized coefficient for the path between the CT and CSP was 0.541, which Indicates that tax has positive impact on CSP.
-Thus, an increase in one unit of logarithm of tax, will increase CSP by 0.541.
+Thus an increase in one unit of logarithm of tax, will increase CSP by 0.541.
 Hence, the hypothesis 3 was supported.
-Therefore, it can be assumed that the tax affects CSP positively in the Nigerian food and beverages and petroleum marketing industry.
-This hypothesis was supported by other studies in this area such as Hoi, Wu & Zhang (2013).
-The excessive and irresponsible CSR activities are argued to induce higher likelihood of engagement in tax activities and increase the discretionary book-tax differences.
+It can, therefore, assumed that the tax affects CSP positively in the Nigerian food and Beverages and petroleum marketing industry.
+This hypothesis support many other studies in this area (for example, Hoi, Wu & Zhang 2013).
+It argues that excessive, irresponsible CSR activities have a higher likelihood of engaging in tax activities and greater the discretionary book-tax differences.